-- It is not possible for the operators to stay in the accelerator while the beam is on so the screen must be monitored by a camera. - To avoid damaging the camera the screen is at 45 degrees. - On this screen you can see both the position of the beam and its shape. - Note the snow on the image.
+- It is not possible to stay in the accelerator while the beam is on so the screen must be monitored by a camera. - To avoid damaging the camera the screen is at 45 degrees. - On this screen you can see both the position of the beam and its shape. - Note the snow on the image.